Jack Flag: Fictional character biography

 Jack and his brother, Drake, were members of Captain America's computer hotline network.
 Together, they created a citizen's patrol group in their hometown Sandhaven, Arizona.
 Several criminals attacked Drake; the attack left him unable to use his legs.
 After the attack, Jack and Drake discovered that the Serpent Society had infiltrated their hometown and they had attempted to contact the local authorities.
-They found that law enforcement had been bribed by the Serpent Society.
-Jack, unhappy with this information, began training in martial arts and weight lifting so that he could fight the Serpent Society on his own.
+They found that law enforcement had been bribed by the Society.
+Jack, unhappy with this information, began training in martial arts and weight lifting so that he could fight the Society on his own.
 He took on a disguise becoming Jack Flag, an identity which he thought would make Captain America proud.

-During a bank robbery, Jack intervened and stepped on Rock Python and Fer-de-Lance (both of whom were members of the Serpent Society).
-Shortly after this, Jack attempted to infiltrate the Society, but King Cobra did not fully trust Flag.
-King Cobra sent Jack to steal a painting from Mr. Hyde, who severely beat Jack.
-While fighting, Hyde's chemicals drenched Jack and he developed superhuman physical abilities.
-After receiving his new powers, Flag easily defeated Mr. Hyde and retrieved the painting.
-Before returning the painting to King Cobra, Flag contacted Captain America's hotline and informed them that the Serpent Society was in Sandhaven.
-Impressed that he was able to defeat Mr. Hyde, Cobra tried out Jack as a new King Cobra.
-While Flag was undercover with the Serpent Society, Captain America, and his protégé, Free Spirit, showed up to aid Jack and defeat the Society.
+During a bank robbery, Jack intervened and stepped on Rock Python and Fer-de-Lance, members of the Serpent Society.
+Shortly after this, Jack attempted to infiltrate the Society, but King Cobra did not fully trust Jack.
+King Cobra sent Jack to steal a painting from Mister Hyde, who severely beat Jack.
+During the battle, Hyde's chemicals drenched Jack and he developed superhuman physical abilities.
+After receiving his new powers, Jack easily defeated Hyde and retrieved the painting.
+Before returning the painting to King Cobra, Jack contacted Captain America's hotline and informed them that the Society was in Sandhaven.
+Impressed that he was able to defeat Hyde, Cobra tried out Jack as a new King Cobra.
+While Jack was undercover with the Society, Captain America, and his protégé Free Spirit, showed up to aid Jack and defeat the Society.
 Jack followed Captain America and Free Spirit east, aiding them against ULTIMATUM, AIM, and Madcap.
-When Captain America believed he was dying, he charged Jack Flag, Free Spirit, Fabian Stankowicz and Zach Moonhunter with maintaining his hotline.
+When Captain America believed he was dying, he charged Jac, Free Spirit, Fabian Stankowicz, and Zach Moonhunter with maintaining his hotline.

 Civil War

 During the Civil War storyline, Jack Flag is shown to be living a civilian life with his girlfriend Lucy in Cleveland, Ohio, but refuses to either register or throw out his suit and weapons on the basis of the Superhuman Registration Act being "un-American".
-Growing frustrated with the police's slow response and lack of action about crime in his area, he intervenes in disguise as Jack Flag when a woman is attacked outside of his apartment building.
-Because of this, he is targeted by the new Thunderbolts for violating the Superhuman Registration Act.
-He is able to subdue almost all of the Thunderbolt's team.
-As he escaped, he is then stabbed in the spine by Bullseye, puncturing his cauda equina and leaving him paralyzed.
-Bullseye states that Flag would "never walk again".
-He is then taken into custody, where he is severely beaten by an enraged Swordsman.
+Growing frustrated with the police's slow response and lack of action about crime in his area, Flag intervenes when a woman is attacked outside his apartment building.
+Because of this, he is targeted by the Thunderbolts for violating the Superhuman Registration Act.
+Flag subdues the Thunderbolts, but is stabbed in the spine by Bullseye and paralyzed before being taken into custody.